Subagent Configuration Deep Dive

 Do not rewrite code.
 Only identify issues.

 This agent uses Sonnet (sufficient for code review), read-only tools (it should never write), no MCP servers, and has a focused system prompt.
-It costs roughly 3x less than the same task on Opus with full tool access.
+Per token it costs roughly 40% less than the same task on Opus (Sonnet $3/$15 vs Opus $5/$25 per million tokens), and the lean tool surface compounds the savings.

 Example 2: Architecture Agent (Full Power)